 salt.novalocal

-To know what the script calls, you can add a line at _call_aws(url) method, like so
+To know what the script calls, you can add a line at _call_aws(url) method (lines 32-34), like so;

 diff --git a/_grains/dreamcompute.py b/_grains/dreamcompute.py